-Python includes an excellent logging package, however many people assume that logging calls do not need to be tested.
-They may also want to test logging calls but find the prospect too daunting.
+Python includes a logging package, and while it is widely used, many people assume that logging calls do not need to be tested or find the prospect too daunting.
 To help with this, TestFixtures allows you to easily capture the output of calls to Python's logging framework and make sure they were as expected.